MPC-Pipe: an Efficient Pipeline Scheme for Secure Multi-party Machine Learning Inference: Acknowledgment

-Comparison in the MPC setting is not trivial.
-Less than is computed by $MSB([x_i - y_i])$, where $MSB$ is the function to obtain the most significant bit.
-As we mentioned earlier, bit-wise operations like shifting are more efficient in the binary sharing format.
+\textbf{Comparison Operation with Share Conversion:} Comparison operations are used in non-linear functions in ML algorithms.
+For instance, operations such as ReLU and MaxPool need such a comparison.
+Performing comparisons using MPC is non-trivial.
+For instance, to compute \textit{Less than}, MPC servers compute $MSB([x_i - y_i])$, where $MSB$ is the function to obtain the most significant bit.
+Such computations require bit-wise operations.
+Bit-wise operations like shifting are more efficient in the binary sharing format.
 Thus, MPC servers need to convert $[x_i - y_i]$ to binary sharing format.
-Algorithm~\ref{alg:A2B} shows such conversion.
+Algorithm~\ref{alg:A2B} shows such a conversion process.

 The first two lines in algorithm~\ref{alg:A2B} are steps for each MPC server to share its $[x_i]$ to other MPC servers in binary sharing format.
-Upon completion of this step, each MPC server will have a binary share for every additive share of original operand $X$.
+Upon completion of this step, each MPC server will have a binary share for every additive share of the original operand $X$.
 In the last step of algorithm~\ref{alg:A2B}, each MPC server will need to perform a series of $AND$ and $XOR$ operations (bit-wise logical only) to obtain the summation of binary shares.
-Such logical operations can be found in hardware adders like ripple carry adders and look-ahead adders~\cite{weste2015cmos}.
-In the MPC framework our work based on, ReLUs and Maximum functions all use algorithm~\ref{alg:A2B} to perform conversions to obtain the most significant bit.
+Such logical operations, using the Set-Propagate-Kill (SPK) tree, can be found in hardware adders~\cite{weste2015cmos}.
+In the MPC framework on which our work is based, ReLUs and Maximum functions all use algorithm~\ref{alg:A2B} to perform conversions to obtain the most significant bit.
+The SPK tree is described further in a later section as well.